mailbackwards/vibecoding-ona25/ona_quest/README.md

 ### Background

-My goal here was to experiment with a longer-form game, as well as to try making a [Claude Artifact](https://madewithclaude.com/) with the help of a CLAUDE.md file.
+My goal was to experiment with a longer-form game, as well as to try making a [Claude Artifact](https://madewithclaude.com/) with the help of a CLAUDE.md file.

 CLAUDE.md is a persistent resource intended for use with Claude Code, but it's a trick that can work anywhere: like a style guide for code, you can instruct it to "Research and plan before implementing" or "Don't spiral into complex solutions".
 I kept it simple and found a decent-looking [CLAUDE.md file](CLAUDE.md) on the web.